AdobeDocs/commerce-admin-developer/src/pages/style-guide/design/iconography.md

 ---
-group: admin-style-guide
-subgroup: Design
-title: Admin Iconography
+title: Iconography | Commerce Admin Development
-menu_title: Iconography
-menu_order: 2
-menu_node:
+description:
 ---

+# Iconography

 Icons are used throughout the [Admin](https://glossary.magento.com/magento-admin) interface, often as controls to initiate a function (such as a "Filter") or to direct a user to a section (such as "Account").

 Icons are meant to provide a visual representation of functionality or content and should therefore bear some conceptual resemblance to them.
 Icons should be able to communicate their "use" to the user without the assistance of a text label, though labels should be used in the UI whenever possible to minimize ambiguity.

-## How Icons Are Used
+## How icons are used

 Icons may appear in a variety of sizes within the interface as controls for tools and functions and to assist in "wayfinding" within the application.